 Best Wine with Mexican Food

 A lot has been written over the years about pairing wine with French food, but not so much about pairing wine with Mexican food.
-One possible reason that Mexican food has been overlooked in discussions of wine is that we’re used to eating Mexican food with beer.
+One possible reason that Mexican food has been overlooked in discussions of wine pairing is that we’re used to eating Mexican food with beer.
+However, pairing Mexican food with wine can reveal complex and nuanced flavors that are often missed.

 Understandably too, as beer tastes great with a lot of Mexican dishes.
-But Mexican cuisine often gets confused with Tex-Mex food that is usually simple combinations of refried beans and meat drowning in melted cheese that is then doused with hot sauce.
+But Mexican food often gets confused with Tex-Mex food that is usually simple combinations of refried beans and meat drowning in melted cheese that is then doused with hot sauce.
+Chile sauce, for example, plays a crucial role in enhancing the flavor profile of traditional Mexican dishes like Chiles Rellenos.

 Tex-Mex (as the name would suggest) was developed in the southwestern United States by resourceful immigrant ranch workers, who no longer had access to the chilies, vegetables, meat, and fish they had eaten in Mexico.
 Tex-Mex is delicious and humble, making beer the perfect beverage to accompany it.

-However, authentic Mexican food is nuanced and is not so much hot as it is vividly seasoned.
-It deserves great wine to go with it!
-Besides, wine is having somewhat of a renaissance in Mexican cuisine.
+Authentic Mexican food is nuanced and is not so much hot as it is vividly seasoned.
+It deserves great pair wine to go with it!
+Besides, wine pairing is having somewhat of a renaissance in Mexican cuisine.

 A lot of the best Mexican restaurants have large wine lists.
-So what should you order when you dine at one of them?
+So what wine pairings should you order with Mexican food?

 Below, we’ll take a look at what type of wine goes best with Mexican food, and then pair up some classic Mexican dishes and ingredients with wines.

-What type of wine goes best with Mexican food?
+What type of wine goes best with pairing wine Mexican food?

 Generally, the spicier the food, the colder and sweeter the wine should be.
-Lower alcohol wines and moderate tannins also pair well with Mexican food, as they dissolve the burning sensation of capsicum.
+Lower and moderate tannins also pair well with Mexican food, as they dissolve the burning sensation of capsicum.

 For meat dishes, you can also generally match the color of the wine with the color of the meat.
 For example, red wine complements red meat like beef, and white wine complements white meat like chicken.